How to Can Green Beans

 Wipe rims of jars with damp paper towel.
 Place rings and lids on jars.

-Process jars at 10 pounds pressure for 20 minutes for pints or 25 minutes for quarts.
+Process jars in a pressure canner at 10 pounds pressure for 20 minutes for pints or 25 minutes for quarts.

 New to pressure canning?
 Check out my step-by-step video based canning courses.